sellersd/AlgebraPlans/docs/resources/standards.md

 ---

 21. Compare properties of two functions, each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
 Extend from linear to quadratic, exponential, absolute value, and general piecewise.

 22. Interpret the parameters of functions in terms of a context.
-Extend from linear functions, written in the form mx + b, to exponential functions, written in the form abx.
+Extend from linear functions, written in the form $mx + b$, to exponential functions, written in the form $ab^{x}$.

-    - Example: If the function V(t) = 19885(0.75)t describes the value of a car after it has been owned for t years, 19885 represents the purchase price of the car when t = 0, and 0.75 represents the annual rate at which its value decreases.
+    - Example: If the function $V(t) = 19885(0.75)^{t}$ describes the value of a car after it has been owned for $t$ years, 19885 represents the purchase price of the car when $t = 0$, and 0.75 represents the annual rate at which its value decreases.

 23. Distinguish between situations that can be modeled with linear functions and those that can be modeled with exponential functions.
     a.
 Show that linear functions grow by equal differences over equal intervals, while exponential functions grow by equal factors over equal intervals.